 If you’re in the United States, then promoting your cold-weather gear, snowboards and emergency preparedness equipment is easy during February, when it is cold in most of the country.
 That same promotion will fall flat for your followers in Australia though, they’ll be enjoying summer barbecues and lounging poolside.
 Be season savvy if you are emailing international shoppers and make sure your timing is just right for your international locations and brands.

 Your home team doesn’t have to make it to the championship game to be a good tie-in for your business.
 Pro teams, college teams, and even your area high school teams can be valuable tie-ins if they are heavily followed in your own area.
 A geo-targeted campaign that mentions your local team is good – one that offers a discount based on that team’s success a particular week is even better.
 This type of campaign builds positive local associations for your brand and is an effective way to drive traffic to your local store or location.

 Test Location-Based Email Marketing for Your Next Campaign

+Using location-based email campaigns can accelerate in-store activity and make your email automation campaigns more relevant to your regional customers.
 The right approach will leave your local customers heading for your nearest location and can considerably increase the likelihood that they’ll make a purchase.